 Canonical age for marriage at the time was fourteen for boys and twelve for girls.
 So Isabelle was not old enough for consummation of the marriage for another two years.
 Five months after the marriage, King Louis VII died and Philip became king.
 Isabelle’s parents were stalwart backers of Philip’s policies in Flanders at first.
 Isabelle was highly praised by the chroniclers and the marriage was peaceful until the political climate changed in 1183.

 By that time, Philip was more than ready to have an heir.
 He had quarreled with Count Philippe of Alsace and was waging war against Flanders and was angry that Isabelle’s father was supporting his enemies.
+Also, her uncle Philip was looking to marry Theresia, daughter of King Alfonso I of Portugal and to seal the deal, he promised her a widow’s portion that included land in the dowry of Isabelle.
+King Philip was rightly incensed.
 In March of 1184, Philip convened a council at Sens to announce his intention to repudiate Isabelle.
 Although he refused to give his reasons for the separation, it was widely believed he wanted to break with Isabelle’s Flemish relations at court.

 Isabelle wasn’t going to allow this to happen.
 She dressed in the robes of a penitent beggar and walked barefoot through the streets of Sens appearing in the churches in an effort to gain the people’s sympathy.
 She mobilized a huge crowd and they all made their way to the castle where the anger of the people was so loud, Philip couldn’t fail to hear it.
 It was clear to him that Isabelle had the support of the people.
 This and the intercession of Philip’s uncle Robert led him to drop the repudiation.
 The fact that he would have lost Artois along with his wife also may have been a factor in staying married to Isabelle.